Sivasankari199/General-Application-of-Machine-Learning-/README.md

 Dimensionality Reduction with PCA:

 Reducing the number of features (columns) while maintaining the highest possible level of information is known as dimensionality reduction.
-It is a technique for displaying a given dataset with fewer features—that is, dimensions—while retaining the significant characteristics of the original data.
+It is a technique for displaying a given dataset with fewer features—that is, dimensions—while retaining the significant characteristics of the original data.
 A variety of feature selection and data compression techniques used in preprocessing are included in dimensionality reduction.

 This is equivalent to eliminating features that are superfluous or redundant, or just noisy data, to build a model with fewer variables.